Mastopexy (Breast Lift)

 Periareolar Lift (Intermediate)

-A periareolar lift, or an intermediate lift is a main choice when only a small correction is necessary.
-In this case the skin is more widely tightened up around the entire nipple areola, limiting the mastopexy scar to the border of the areola.
+A periareolar lift, or an intermediate lift, is the main choice when only a small correction is necessary.
+In this case, the skin is more widely tightened up around the entire nipple areola, limiting the mastopexy scar to the border of the areola.

 Full Breast Lift

 In the case of an extremely loose breast with most of the gland hanging below the breast fold, we recommend a full breast lift.
 Dr. Lipton repositions the nipple to its new ideal location and the skin is tightened up around the entire breast mound, eliminating all or most of the skin which was hanging below the breast fold.
 In this case, it is necessary to place an incision on the lower pole of the breast which resembles an upside down “T”.
 These incisions are identical to a breast reduction.
 However, with a reduction, we remove a significant amount of breast tissue in addition to the skin.
 These procedures almost never require removal of the nipple, just repositioning, and in most cases, sensation and function remain intact.

 With each of the mastopexy procedures, Dr. Lipton is able to place breast implants simultaneously.
 A full breast lift, however, is occasionally performed without an implant, especially when there is already a substantial amount of breast tissue.
 In addition, with a full mastopexy, placing a very large implant is impractical and may be unsafe since the breast lift is trying to tighten the skin and the implant is trying to expand it.
 The implant may end up slightly out of position.
 More importantly, there is significant disruption of the normal blood flow within the breast and healing problems are far more common when we place implants at the time of a full mastopexy.